EgoCross: Benchmarking Multimodal Large Language Models for Cross-Domain Egocentric Video Question Answering: Experiments

 \subsection{Results on EgoCross}

-Evaluation results are summarized in Table~\ref{tab:main_results}.
-We analyze the outcomes from four perspectives: (1) task-level challenges, (2) inter-domain variance, (3) model-wise performance, and (4) metric-type analysis.
+Evaluation results are summarized in Tab.~\ref{tab:main_results}.
+We analyze the outcomes from four perspectives: 1) task-level challenges, 2) inter-domain variance, 3) model-wise performance, and 4) metric-type analysis.

 \textbf{Task-level Challenges.} Most evaluated MLLMs struggle to perform well on our EgoCross benchmark, with average scores falling below 55\% on CloseQA and below 35\% on OpenQA.
 Considering that the random guess accuracy for CloseQA is 25\%, these results suggest that the models indeed face substantial challenges in this benchmark.
+Furthermore, excluding the top performance from proprietary models (Gemini 2.5 Pro and GPT-4.1), the remaining models perform notably worse, achieving less than 45\% on CloseQA and under 20\% on OpenQA.
+These observations collectively underscore both the difficulty and value of the proposed EgoCross benchmark, while also highlighting the current limitations of state-of-the-art MLLMs in handling cross-domain tasks.

 \textbf{Inter-Domain Variance.} Across target domains, we observe varying levels of difficulty, ranging from relatively easy (Animal Perspective), middle-hard (Surgery) to particularly challenging (Extreme Sports, Industry).
-To further investigate inter-domain variance, we visualize t-SNE embeddings of EgoSchema and the four out-of-domain targets, using CLIP~\cite{radford2021learning} as a modality-aligned feature extractor for both visual and textual representations (Figure~\ref{fig:vis}).
+To further investigate inter-domain variance, we visualize t-SNE embeddings of EgoSchema and the four out-of-domain targets, using CLIP~\cite{radford2021learning} as a modality-aligned feature extractor for both visual and textual representations (Fig.~\ref{fig:vis}).
+The analysis highlights three key findings: 1) All target domains are clearly separated from EgoSchema and from each other in both visual and textual spaces, confirming the dataset’s cross-domain and diverse nature.
+2) Within each of our target domains, textual features form sub-clusters, indicating the richness of our QA pairs.
+3) The distributions help explain domain difficulty: Animal Perspective is closest to EgoSchema in both modalities, aligning with its relatively easier performance.
+In contrast, Industry and Extreme Sports are farthest, consistent with their higher difficulty.
+Surgery seems as a visual outlier but achieves relatively strong performance, suggesting that advanced MLLMs may be more robust to perceptual variation while still challenged by deeper semantic reasoning.